nerdvibe/clorio-client/README.md

-# Mina Hub Client
+# Clorio Client
 <img height="100" src="https://mina.tools/assets/minahub.svg">

-⚠️ This is an early private stage of MinaHub, is not ready for usage.
+⚠️ This is an early private stage of Clorio, is not ready for usage.
 ## Getting started

 In the project directory, you can run: